Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_expert.rst

         devices=1,
     )

 A slightly more advanced scheme is dynamic compression based on value size.
-Below, we enable 8-bit quantization for large numbers, and Float16 compression for small values.
+Below, we enable 8-bit quantization for large numbers, and Float16 compression for small values, reducing communication bottlenecks even further.

-Size Adaptive Compression has been used in a variety of Hivemind applications and has shown success.
+Size Adaptive Compression has been used in a variety of Hivemind applications and has shown success, but does quantize gradients further, meaning we lose precision when compressing.

 .. code-block:: python